craigprotzel/Mashups/10_The_Server_Plus_Storage/README.md

 * [Cloudant](https://cloudant.com)

 ##### V. Discussion - Final Project
 *	Create a single web page experience that combines (1) data from at least one public web API and (2) data submitted by users that is stored in your own databse.
-Your final project should be uploaded to the web before class and should ideally incorporate the following elements:
+Your final project should be uploaded to the web before class and should incorporate the following elements:
 	* a public web API as a data source
 	* a client-side js library other than jQuery and/or Underscore
 	* server-side code (i.e. Node-Express)